jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

     (i) relates to or involves a sexual matter; or (ii) in the Tribunal’s opinion, relates to or involves some other matter that may require the witness to give intimate or distressing evidence.
 (2) Before a witness at a hearing by the Tribunal begins to give oral evidence to which this section applies, the presiding officer must—
-  (a) tell the witness that he or she has a right to give the evidence in private; and (b) ask if the witness wishes to give the evidence in private.
+  (a) tell the witness that the witness has a right to give the evidence in private; and (b) ask if the witness wishes to give the evidence in private.
 (3) If the witness is aged under 18 years, or is a witness described in subsection (1)﻿(b) and wishes to give the evidence in private, the presiding officer must—
-  (a) ensure that only people referred to in subsection (4) are present in the room in which the hearing is being held; and (b) tell the witness that he or she has a right to request the presence of any person of his or her choice who agrees to be present; and
+  (a) ensure that only people referred to in subsection (4) are present in the room in which the hearing is being held; and (b) tell the witness that the witness has a right to request the presence of any person of the witness’s choice who agrees to be present; and
-  (c) tell the social worker that he or she has a right to request the presence of any person of his or her choice who agrees to be present.
+  (c) tell the social worker that the witness has a right to request the presence of any person of the witness’s choice who agrees to be present.
 (4) If the witness is aged under 18 years, or is a witness described in subsection (1)﻿(b) and wishes to give the evidence in private, only the following people may be present in the room while the witness is giving the evidence:
   (a) a member or officer of the Tribunal:
   (b) the social worker concerned: